larsiusprime/divingbell/README.md

 All the code in this project is released under the MIT license.
 See LICENSE file for details.

-The data files I'm linking via download I can't claim copyright for (and thus have no write to attach a specific license to) as they're scraped from Steam.
+The data files I'm linking I can't claim copyright for (and thus have no write to attach a specific license to) as they're scraped from Steam.
 Don't do anything dumb like pretend I'm giving you permission to "own" Portal 2's metadata or whatever.

 I received Valve's written permission to release this project in this manner.